Our Local Missions

 Sojourner House

-The Sojourner house is Eau Claire's shelter for single adult men and women.
+The Sojourner House is Eau Claire's shelter for single adult men and women.
 Offering a safe, clean place, regardless of what their ambitions or hopes are, to sleep overnight; shower, clean their clothing, and have breakfast while ensuring our guest's personal dignity, respect and safety.
 Trinity supports the Sojourner House in our community.
 In addition, our quilters have donated many beautiful quilts as a special gift for the homeless.

 View more information on the Sojourner House.